Electrical reactance

-In electrical circuits, reactance is the opposition presented to alternating current by inductance or capacitance.
+In electrical circuits, reactance is the opposition presented to alternating current by inductance and capacitance.
+It is measured in ohms.
+Along with resistance, it is one of two elements of impedance; however, while both elements involve transfer of electrical energy, no dissipation of electrical energy as heat occurs in reactance; instead, the reactance stores energy until a quarter-cycle later when the energy is returned to the circuit.
 Greater reactance gives smaller current for the same applied voltage.
-Reactance is similar to resistance in this respect, but does not lead to dissipation of electrical energy as heat; instead, energy is momentarily stored in the reactance, and a quarter-cycle later returned to the circuit.

 Reactance is used to compute amplitude and phase changes of sinusoidal alternating current going through a circuit element.
 Like resistance, reactance is measured in ohms, with positive values indicating inductive reactance and negative indicating capacitive reactance.
 It is denoted by the symbol $X$.
-An ideal resistor has zero reactance, whereas ideal inductors and capacitors have zero resistance.
+An ideal resistor has zero reactance, whereas ideal reactors have no shunt conductance and no series resistance.
 As frequency increases, inductive reactance increases and capacitive reactance decreases.

 Comparison to resistance

 Reactance is similar to resistance in that larger reactance leads to smaller currents for the same applied voltage.
 Further, a circuit made entirely of elements that have only reactance (and no resistance) can be treated the same way as a circuit made entirely of resistances.
-These same techniques can also be used to combine elements with reactance with elements with resistance but complex numbers are typically needed.
+These same techniques can also be used to combine elements with reactance with elements with resistance, but complex numbers are typically needed.
 This is treated below in the section on impedance.

 There are several important differences between reactance and resistance, though.
 First, reactance changes the phase so that the current through the element is shifted by a quarter of a cycle relative to the phase of the voltage applied across the element.
 Second, power is not dissipated in a purely reactive element but is stored instead.
 Third, reactances can be negative so that they can 'cancel' each other out.
 Finally, the main circuit elements that have reactance (capacitors and inductors) have a frequency dependent reactance, unlike resistors which have the same resistance for all frequencies, at least in the ideal case.

-The term reactance was first suggested by French engineer M. Hospitalier in L'Industrie Electrique on 10 May 1893.
+The term reactance was first suggested by French engineer Édouard Hospitalier in L'Industrie Electrique on 10 May 1893.
 It was officially adopted by the American Institute of Electrical Engineers in May 1894.